lastemp/healthcare_staffing/README.md

 # healthcare_staffing

-This is a healthcare staffing program developed as a Rust Smart Contract(running on Solana Blockchain).
+This is a healthcare staffing Rust Smart Contract(Solana Blockchain).
+It aims to provide foreign students and healthcare professionals with a comprehensive assessment of their academic records to facilitate their successful recruitment, training, and staffing in the US and other countries.

 Below are some basic features contained in the program: